ExpressGateway/express-gateway.io/_pages/documentation-guide.md

 ---

 #### Overlapping
 The order of the API endpoints specified matters.
 It is possible to specifiy overlapping patterns through wildcards.
-More specific patterns should be specified first for evaluation before more general matching.
+More specific patterns should be specified first for prioritized evaluation before more general matching.

 Example:
 ```yaml